ibm-messaging/mq-container-mft/docs/build.md

 The container image also ships a MFT Bridge Agent Credential Exit.
 This exit is used by a Bridge agent to determine credentials required to connect to a SFTP/FTP server.

 To build the exit, you require `com.ibm.wmqfte.com.ibm.wmqfte.exitroutines.api.jar` library.
 The library is shipped as part of IBM MQ Standard Installation image or MFT Redistributable package.

-You can build the exit using Eclipse IDE with at least Java JDK or with `javac` using `javac -cp .:/<path>/com.ibm.wmqfte.com.ibm.wmqfte.exitroutines.api.jar:/<path>/json-20210307 ProtocolBridgeCustomCredentialExit.java`
+You can build the exit using Eclipse IDE with at least Java JDK or with `javac` using

+   `javac -cp .:/<path>/com.ibm.wmqfte.com.ibm.wmqfte.exitroutines.api.jar:/<path>/json-20210307 ProtocolBridgeCustomCredentialExit.java`

- and jar the class file
+ and jar the class file using

    `jar cmf MANIFEST.MF bridgecredexit ProtocolBridgeCustomCredentialExit.class`

 ## Installed components